patrickverroya/MeXE402_Finals_Cullos_Kristina-Verroya_Patrick/README.md

 ## Objectives

-For this project here are the objectives that studsents aim to achieve for the face detection project using OpenCV:
+For this project, the objectives students aim to achieve in the face detection project using OpenCV are as follows:

 * To develop a Python program using OpenCV that accurately detects and highlights human faces in real-time or static images.
 * To implement a Haar Cascade Clasifier detection algorithm for detecting faces from Harry Potter.